verhoevenv/verhoevenv.github.io/_posts/2015-08-18-fluentiterable-streamsupport-java8.md

 }
 {% endhighlight %}

+Note that, because the generic type cannot be inferred in Java 7, the method call must be annotated with the type.
+The syntax for this makes it mandatory to add the class name in front of the method.

+In Java 8 however the generic type can be inferred.
+This opens the option to statically import the method name, which can lead to more readable code, as seen above.

 ###Default interface methods
 Java 8 adds the ability to define default methods on interfaces.
 {% highlight java %}